piotrpolak/jquery-validable/README.md

 Basic validation compatible with older browser.

 The script prevents from sending an invalid form.

-This code comes from PepisCMS (2009)
+Validation constraints are defined as class of the input elements.
+Supported HTML elements are:
+* input (text, password, checkbox, radio)
+* textarea
+* select

 ## Validation rules